Blue Horizons Garden Resort and Saint Lucia Pitons

 The dramatic scenery of Saint Lucia’s pitons, twin volcanic spires emerging from the sea, is a UNESCO World Heritage Site and offers excellent opportunities for exploration.
 The energetic hike to the summit of Gros Piton rewards with panoramic views but for those looking for something less strenuous, easier trails wind through the rainforest past an array of local flora and fauna.
 Alternatively discover historic cocoa plantations and innovative cacao menus.

 Set on a 250-year-old working cocoa estate, surrounded by lush rainforest, Fond Doux offers a charmingly rustic and authentic Saint Lucian experience.
-Its 15 plantation-style cottages nestle on the hillside amongst the dense vegetation.
+Its 15 plantation-style cottages nestle on the hillside among the dense vegetation.

 Blue Horizons Garden Resort